zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x.md

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Verify all the products are displayed again.

-Once reindexing is complete, the new Liferay Commerce instance is ready for use.
+Once reindexing is complete, the upgraded Liferay Commerce instance is ready for use.

 ## Additional Information